LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-09-rustlings-traits.md

 }
 ```

-In this example, we have to implement `impl` block for the `trait AppendBar`.
+In this example, we have to implement the `impl` block for the `trait AppendBar`.

 ```rust
 /* file: "exercises/traits/traits1.rs" */